 - d.
 Not withstanding c, the Foundation may terminate its relationship with the money manager/financial advisor/financial services firm without cause at any time. - 2.
+Large Gifts Subject to Foundation Board approval, and on a case-by-case basis, gifts of \$100,000 or more may be managed by a professional money manager/financial advisor/financial services firm other than the firm the Foundation has a current relationship with.
+Such firm would be subject to the all of the responsibilities, guidelines, asset allocations, and performance objectives in this policy.
+The Foundation reserves the right to terminate the relationship without cause at any time. - 3.
 The Foundation's resources shall be invested under the following guiding principles according to the prudent professional standard.
 The assets shall be primarily invested in "high quality stock and mutual funds (front-load only)," through a financially sound mix of domestic and international mutual funds consisting of - a.
 Stocks - b.
 Bonds - c.
 Cash - d.
-Real Estate, if applicable - 3.
+Real Estate, if applicable - 4.
 In determining the overall asset allocation the Foundation will consider its cash flow levels and variability, projected liquidity needs, need for current income and long term objectives.
-The Foundation will have at least 30% but not more than 80% of its total assets allocated to equities. - 4.
-Foundation assets may also be invested in FDIC insured certificates of deposit or other secured bank deposits, which are satisfactory to the Foundation - 5.
-Donations made shall be liquidated at fair market value upon being entrusted into the professional money manager's care and reinvested immediately into the Foundation's portfolio. - 6.
-Each year in November, after seeking the professional money manager's recommendations, the Foundation Board will by 2/3 majority vote, declare a percentage of the restricted investments to be paid in scholarships awarded the following spring.
-The Foundation Board reserves the right to use dividends paid by funds to make up all or part of the percentage of restricted investments declared. - 7.
-Additionally, each year in November, after seeking the professional money manager's recommendations, the Foundation Board will by 2/3 majority vote, declare a percentage of the unrestricted investments to be paid for unrestricted foundation business. - 8.
-Investment arrangements made by the Foundation prior to the adoption of this investment policy are hereby "grandfathered" in and are not subject to said policy.
-Such arrangements have been made for the Jack Martin Memorial Scholarship Fund, the Roberta Slack revocable trust fund, the David Boroff, Jr. Memorial Scholarship, and the Marshall Family Scholarship.
+The Foundation will have at least 30% but not more than 80% of its total assets allocated to equities. - 5.
+Foundation assets may also be invested in FDIC insured certificates of deposit or other secured bank deposits, which are satisfactory to the Foundation. - 6.
+Donations made shall be liquidated at fair market value upon being entrusted into the professional money manager's care and reinvested immediately into the Foundation's portfolio. - 7.
+Each year in January, after seeking the professional money manager's recommendations, the Foundation Board will by 2/3 majority vote, declare a percentage of the restricted investments to be paid in scholarships awarded the following spring.
+The Foundation Board reserves the right to use dividends paid by funds to make up all or part of the percentage of restricted investments declared. - 8.
+Additionally, each year in January, after seeking the professional money manager's recommendations, the Foundation Board will by 2/3 majority vote, declare a percentage of the unrestricted investments to be paid for unrestricted foundation business.

+9. Investment arrangements made by the Foundation prior to the adoption of this investment policy are hereby "grandfathered" in and are not subject to said policy.
+Such arrangements have been made for the Jack Martin Memorial Scholarship Fund and the Marshall Family Scholarship.
 If the donors of said funds are consulted, and do not object, their designated funds may become subject to this policy.